wolfSSL/wolfBoot/docs/HAL.md

-This function provides an implementation of the flash write function, using the target's IAP interface. `address` is the offset from the beginning of the flash area, `data` is the payload to be stored in the flash using the IAP interface, and `len` is the size of the payload. `hal_flash_write` should return 0 upon success, or a negative value in case of failure.
+This function provides an implementation of the flash write function, using the target's IAP interface. `address` is the offset from the beginning of the flash area, `data` is the payload to be stored in the flash using the IAP interface, and `len` is the size of the payload.
+Implementations of this function must be able to handle writes of any size and alignment.
+Targets with a minimum programmable size
+\> 1 byte must implement the appropriate read-modify-write logic in order to enable wolfBoot to perform unaligned single-byte writes. `hal_flash_write` should return 0 upon success, or a negative value in case of failure.

 `void hal_flash_lock(void)`